 5) Scenario concludes and a debrief session is held immediately after.

 What you stand to gain:

 • Increased self confidence in managing unwell patients.

-• Improved communication and handover skills.
+• Improved communication, handover and human factors skills.

 • Constructive and detailed feedback after each session.